aclark4life/django-zodb/README.md

-# project-makefile
+# django-zodb

-In the spirit of https://github.com/osantana-archive/django-zodb but without RelStorage
+In the spirt of https://github.com/osantana-archive/django-zodb

+- But without Relstorage